Angelus022695/Resume-Automation/README.md

 This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

-You may use, copy, and modify the code **for non-commercial purposes only**, and **you must credit the original author: Angelus Salvator**.
+You may use, copy, and modify the code **for non-commercial purposes only**, and **you must credit the original author: Adam Gardner**.

 **Commercial use, resale, or inclusion in paid products is strictly prohibited without prior written permission.**